Welcome to Ladybug Hill Farm

 the U.S. show ring is to breed animals that can be posed beautifully but

-U.S. breeders should consider the long range impact on the breed type.
+characteristics are desirable and U.S. breeders should consider the long

-I would like to see the successful show ring type to resemble a true
+show ring type resemble a true

 meat type with sound structure and optimal substance that can be raised